skaboy71/DC-ESS-EchoSign-InfoGatherer/README.md

 #### Additional Scripts

-* changeWatch.ps1
+1. changeWatch.ps1

   * This is a script that when started goes into an "endless loop" and watches the "tmp_agreements" table fo new inserts to process via the "getAgreementInfo" function in the Resource.ps1 file to gather and update the database with all the info available in the "[getAgreementInfo](https://secure.echosign.com/public/docs/restapi/v3#!/agreements/_0_1)" REST call.
 When it finds new non-processed records it will process them up tp 200 at a time.

-*
+It will update the agreements, events, and recipients tables for each set of data it retrieves for each agreement ID/Docunment Key it finds in the tmp_agreements table.

+2. getUsers.ps1

+  * This script will get all the users in your account and save them to the users table.
+After it gets the data in the rest call it also exprts all the data to a .csv file it creates in a "/users" subfolder in the directory where the script is being run.

+3. dc_ess_data_create.sql

+  * This is the script used to create the MySql database.
+Again, as I get into dealing with form data where there will be a variable number of columns for each agreements with different names to match the field names, I will probably eventually change the entire project over to use a "NoSql" type db like Apache Cassandra, but for now since I am fairly familiar with MySql I have started there.

+4. RunChangeWatchers.bat and RunChangeWatchers_visible.bat
+  * These are just a way to copy and start the "changeWatcher" scripts.
+I typically have about 5 running at once but you can adjust as you need and start more or fewer depending on your server configuration and your load/volumne of agreements that need to be processed.
+In my experience with one script running the collection of the agreements IDs for a very heavy user, you can process about 20K agreements for their "status" data in about 80-90 mins.
+I have run through this many times in testing with a single user for which I had to collect all ESS data for from over a 2 year span.

 ###### More DC-Ess/EchoSign Dev related info can be found here:
 https://www.evernote.com/l/AgU23YnN4rtJCJRWir6DebRuzq-sNU-qKbc